Malik Arslan

 Sayf al-Din Malik Arslan (died October 1465) was Beg (ruler) of Dulkadir from 28 August 1454 until his death.
 Malik Arslan was one of the numerous sons of his predecessor Suleiman Beg.
-He first competed with his uncle Feyyaz for the throne and was favored by the Mamluk Sultan Sayf al-Din Inal.
+After competing with his uncle Feyyaz, he rose to the throne, favored by the Mamluk Sultan Sayf al-Din Inal.
 Later into his reign, Malik Arslan was involved in the succession wars within the Karamanids.
 He ransacked the region wishing to retake Kayseri but was defeated by the Aq Qoyunlu ruler Uzun Hasan.
 In September 1465, Malik Arslan ceded Harpoot to Uzun Hasan, who had taken advantage of the worsening relations between Malik Arslan and the Mamluks.
-Malik Arslan was assassinated on the orders of Khushqadam, incited by Malik Arslan's rival brother Shah Budak, who replaced him.
+Malik Arslan was assassinated on the orders of Sayf al-Din Khushqadam, incited by Malik Arslan's rival brother Shah Budak, who replaced him.

 Background and early life

 The Beylik of Dulkadir was founded by Zayn al-Din Qaraja, a Turkmen chieftain, as a client state of the Mamluk Sultanate, in southern Anatolia and northern Syria.
 Qaraja eventually rebelled against the Mamluks and was executed in 1353.
 The conflict between the Dulkadirids and the Mamluks persisted with the consecutive rule of his sons Ghars al-Din Khalil and Shaban Suli, who were both assassinated on the orders of the Mamluk Sultan Barquq.
 With the reigns of Malik Arslan's grandfather, Mehmed, and father, Suleiman, the Dulkadirids attempted to forge amicable relations both with the Ottoman state and the Mamluk Sultanate through arranged marriages.
 Malik Arslan, together with his father, escorted his sister Sittişah Hatun from the capital Elbistan to Edirne for her wedding with the Ottoman prince and future sultan Mehmed II.